hms-dbmi/gehlenborglab-website/_members/yousry-elsadec.md

 name_degree: Mohamed Yousry ElSadec

 photo: yousry-elsadec.jpg
 alt: Photo of a young male who appears to be Asian with shortly cut dark curly hair and a beard.
 He’s wearing a purple button-up and smiling from a window into the distance.
-In the background we can see the location is by a body of water.
+In the background, we can see the location is by a body of water.

 job_title: DBMI Summer Institute Intern
 role: alumni